/

 Editorial Updates

 Score note: The 8.6/10 rating has not been changed.
-It now reflects the service quality assessed during testing, while the written review highlights that Cuckoo’s availability and customer ownership position has changed.
+It still reflects the service quality assessed during testing; the surrounding review now gives clearer guidance on the Onestream-run customer position.